-The school consists of the main building and a portacabin accessed through the back of the school.
+The school consists of the main building and a PortaKabin accessed through the back of school.
 All classrooms are on the ground floor and are accessible.
 Many physically disabled pupils are using powered wheelchairs which can be quite large, door frames in the main school are narrow and when alterations to the classrooms are planned in the door frames will be widened.
-Where classroom space is tight, adjustments may have to be made to classroom layout in order to facilitate access.
+The new extension, which came into full use in 2017, adheres to all regulations to allow full disabled access, including a dedicated disabled toilet.
+Where classroom space is tight, adjustments may have to be made to classroom layout in order to facilitate access, where appropriate.

-Many pupils with quite complex medical needs are attending mainstream settings now and staff will receive training from Health professionals and volunteering to carry out procedures as and when this is required.
+• Many pupils with quite complex medical needs are attending mainstream settings now and staff will receive training from Health professionals and volunteering to carry out procedures as and when this is required.

-From time to time we have children with disabilities and have developed the school building:
+From time to time we have children with disabilities and have developed the school building to meet their needs:

-• We have added a disabled toilet, wash basin and large changing bed in a room in the portacabin, this also is used as a medical room (September 2013).
+- A disabled toilet, wash basin and large changing bed in a room was added to the Portakabin, this also is used as a medical room.
+(2013) - Ramps at all entrances to ensure wheel chair access.
+(2005) - All classrooms have a coloured thresh for visually impaired children (September 2013) - All doors are painted in a darker colour to ensure visually impaired children can see the openings.
+(2010) - We offer all policies and documentation in bigger text to parents who are visually impaired. - An allocated parking space for the parents of disabled pupils is vital, as is ensuring that the space is not used inappropriately, or blocked by other

-- Ramps at all entrances to ensure wheel chair access.(2005) - All classrooms have a coloured thresh for visually impaired children (September 2013) - All doors are painted in a darker colour to ensure visually impaired children can see the openings (2010) - We offer all policies and documentation in bigger text to parents who are visually impaired. - An allocated parking space for the parents of disabled pupils is vital, as is ensuring that the space is not used inappropriately, or blocked by other vehicles.
+- vehicles.
 Access into school from the parking space should be level with no obstacles.
-(This is planned for September 2014 as the car park is being remodelled) - Schools have a responsibility to provide auxiliary aids and services for disabled pupils and this can include specialist equipment.
-We provide a range of learning support material for children to access the curriculum e.g. Clever fingers, writing slopes, pencil grips, scissors etc. We provide specialised cutlery for children to use at lunch time.
+This work was completed as part of the transition to primary and the remodelling of the building and the grounds. - Schools have a responsibility to provide auxiliary aids and services for disabled pupils and this can include specialist equipment.
+We provide a range of learning support material for children to access the curriculum including clever fingers, writing slopes, pencil grips and scissors.
+We provide specialised cutlery for children to use at lunch time where needed.
+In partnership with parents we also offer a facility to provide learning aids for use at home to facilitate home learning.